Bedroom Spring Clean: A Checklist for a Quick Deep Clean

 2. Laundry time (30 minutes, plus washing and drying)

 Sheets, mattress pads, bed skirts, duvets, pillows, and blankets – these ALL need to be washed.
 Linens can go into the washing machine, as can synthetic pillows and duvets.
 I’ve washed my own down pillows and tumble dried them, but in general, down items should be professionally laundered or dry cleaned, and you can usually get away with doing this every 3-4 years as long as you air it out (preferably in the actual outdoors) at least once a year.
 If you have a furniture brush on your vacuum, run that over the mattress before putting the mattress pad back on.
+This is a good opportunity to wash all of your sleepwear, too.
 (Image source: Norvegr.)

 3. Dust those lights (30 minutes)